namusale/namusale/README.md

  'An aspring data scientist currently learning NLP using spacy.'

- Im also working to brush my skills in computer vision and deep learning in my case deep reinfrcement learning.
+ Im also working to brush my skills in computer vision and deep learning in my case deep reinforcement learning.